kahunacohen/trackit/README.md

 1. [Download](https://github.com/kahunacohen/trackit/releases/) the correct version of trackit for your operating system (under `assets`).
 1. Unzip the zip file.
 1. Put the `trackit` executable in your path.
-1. The data directory (from which it imports CSV files from) is by default at `~/trackit-data`.
+1. The data directory (the directory where `trackit` imports CSV files from) is, by default, at `~/trackit-data`.
    Create that directory, if it doesn't exist.
-   You can change the default data directory.
+You can change the default data directory if you want it to be somewhere else on your filesystem.
 See `trackit init -h`.
 1. Download monthly transactions from your bank in CSV format and put them into your data directory.
 You can organize the files however you like in that directory, **as long as the name of the file contains the bank account key** somewhere in the file name.
 The bank account key is the name of the bank account with underscores that you set in the `trackit.yaml` file below.
-For example if one of your bank account keys is `bank_of_america`, you can name the file `bank_of_america_transactions.csv`.
+For example if one of your bank account keys is `bank_of_america`, you can name the file `bank_of_america_transactions.csv`, as long as **bank_of_america** is a substring of the filename.
 1. Create a `trackit.yaml` configuration file.
 By default it should go to `~/trackit.yaml`, but you can set a custom location.
    See `trackit init -h`.
-   In the `trackit.yaml` file, map each CSV heading for each account to one of the three required trackit database tables.
+In your `trackit.yaml` file, map each CSV heading for each account to one of the three required trackit database tables.
 These tables are:

    * `transaction_date`
    * `counter_party`